 If you are working hard but not seeing performance improvements from your team every week, it could be that you are investing your attention in the wrong things.
 When you maximize time unlocking improvements in your lead measures, your scorecard elements will improve.

-As a leader, you are either letting lead measures dominate your focus or are not.
+As a leader, you are either letting lead measures dominate your focus or you are not.